/

 T Visa Basics: Eligibility Criteria

-- demonstrate a willingness to assist law enforcement in an investigation or prosecution of the trafficker (also called “reporting”)
+• demonstrate a willingness to assist law enforcement in an investigation or prosecution of the trafficker (also called “reporting”).

 What does it mean to be a “victim of severe trafficking?”
 Many types of victimization = many grounds for a T Visa!

-Showing Physical Presence in the United States on account of trafficking
+Showing “Physical Presence in the United States on account of trafficking”

-Legal advice on physical presence is very important and it varies from case to case.
-Please do not assume you don’t meet the requirement just because you have some entries and exits!
-One of the most important ways we often meet this requirement is to ensure the client has access to victim support services, like mental health counseling.
+Legal advice on this physical presence requirement for a T Visa application is very important, and it varies from case to case.
+To potential applicants, we say – please do not assume you don’t meet the requirement just because you have some entries and exits!
+Please consult with a qualified immigration attorney about your options.

 What is Willingness to Assist Law Enforcement?
 What is Reporting?